 Credit Score Needed to Lease a BMW

 BMW dealerships are independently owned and operated, according to a representative from BMW of North America.
-Because of this, each dealership may have different lease requirements, although they are likely to be similar.
+Because of this, each dealership may have different lease requirements, though they are likely to be similar.
 To get an idea of what you can expect, we contacted BMW dealerships in Colorado, Illinois, North Carolina, and Texas.

-In order to lease a BMW, you’ll likely need a minimum credit score of at least 670.
+To lease a BMW, you’ll likely need a minimum credit score of at least 670.
 This is the minimum threshold for “good” credit, as defined by Experian.
 A few customers have reported being approved for leases with slightly lower scores, but most of these approvals were accompanied by a significant down payment.

 Additionally, there are financial tiers for BMW leasing and financing, meaning the higher your credit score is, the better your financing rates will be.
 For example, if you have excellent credit (about 750 or higher), you may qualify for Tier 1, which comes with a lower money factor (i.e., the interest charged on the lease).